Jill5/DCLKR/README.md

 # DCLKR

+This is our Pytorch implementation for the paper:

+> Shuhua Huang, Chenhao Hu, Weiyang Kong, and Yubao Liu.
+Disentangled Contrastive Learning for Knowledge-aware Recommender System.
+In ISWC'23.

 ## Introduction

 DCLKR is a disentangled contrastive learning framework for knowledge-aware recommendation, which consists of three main components: (1) Knowledge Graph Disentangling Module, (2) Interaction Graph Disentangling Module, (3) Contrastive Learning Module.